linkedin/qark/TESTING.md

 cd test && export PYTHONPATH=../:$PYTHONPATH && py.test
 ```

 Install pytest-cov to produce test coverage reports.
-It supports centralized testing approach
+It supports a centralized testing approach
 ```
 pip install pytest-cov
 ```

 Run pytest-cov.
-This command will run test on all the files and folders of the project
+This command will run tests on all the files and folders of the project
 ```
 py.test --cov
 ```

-To check test coverage for specific folder (modules and plugins in Qark's case)
+To check test coverage for a specific folder (modules and plugins in Qark's case)
 ```
 py.test --cov= <absolute path to specific folder>
 ```